How to frame your prints

 For 8x10in prints, get the 11x14in frame.

-For a 12x12in print, I recommend a 20x20in frame with a mat.
+For a 12x12in print, I recommend a 20x20in frame with a mat for added drama.

 Just note that the mat in these is usually ivory (warm white), not pure white.
 If you prefer white, white mats can be purchased separately in craft stores, or online.